djokovicdusan/clj_power-pixel/README.md

 the image positive values.
 This means that when bright parts of the template and image overlap you'll get a positive value in the dot product, as well as when dark parts overlap with dark parts.

-The UI of this project was developed using Seesaw library.
+The UI of this project was developed using [Seesaw](https://github.com/clj-commons/seesaw) library.

 This project was developed for the purpose of the course "Tools and Methods of Soft.
 Eng. and AI" at Master studies at University of Belgrade, Faculty of Organizational Sciences.

+## Testing
+[Midje](https://github.com/marick/Midje) library has been used for unit testing.

+## Benchmarking

+I compared performance of `map` and `pmap` functions in this project.
+The conclusion is
+that `pmap` outperforms `map` in the context where those were faced.

 ## Sources
 [1] Introduction to OpenCV-Python tutorials (https://docs.opencv.org/3.4/d0/de3/tutorial_py_intro.html)